emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 > way to extract is first to actually do.

 If you notice that a lot of the items I describe below are performance-related, that is at least partly due to our product's near-maniacal focus on mobile load times.
-We are extremely excited about some of the recent breakthroughs we've made and have enjoyed proving out some of the more esoteric ideas in a real app.
+We are extremely excited about some of the recent breakthroughs we've made and have enjoyed proving out some of our more esoteric ideas in a real app.

 ## What's New in Glimmer

-### `<my-component />` → `<Component />`
+### Adopting `<Capital />` Components

 One of the most eagerly-awaited features of Glimmer.js is "angle bracket components," or components that you invoke `<like-this />` instead of